mesosphere/dcos-docs-site/pages/services/confluent-zookeeper/2.3.0-4.0.0e/security/index.md

 - The DC/OS {{ model.techName }} service allows you to create a service account to configure access for {{ model.techName }}.
 The service allows you to create and assign permissions as required for access.

 - The DC/OS {{ model.techName }} service supports {{ model.techShortName}}'s native Kerberos authentication mechanism.
-The service provides automation and orchestration to simplify the usage of these important features, with both [Client-Server](https://cwiki.apache.org/confluence/display/ZOOKEEPER/Client-Server+mutual+authentication) and [Server-Server](https://cwiki.apache.org/confluence/display/ZOOKEEPER/Server-Server+mutual+authentication) mutal authentication supported.
+The service provides automation and orchestration to simplify the usage of these important features, with both [Client-Server](https://cwiki.apache.org/confluence/display/ZOOKEEPER/Client-Server+mutual+authentication) and [Server-Server](https://cwiki.apache.org/confluence/display/ZOOKEEPER/Server-Server+mutual+authentication) mutual authentication supported.

 An overview of the {{ model.techShortName }} Kerberos security features can be found [here](https://cwiki.apache.org/confluence/display/ZOOKEEPER/ZooKeeper+and+SASL).